nhatcher/nhatcher.github.io/content/post/rust-in-anger.md

 ## Introduction

-We've been using Rust in anger for a couple of years now in some sophisticated SaaS products, such as [EqualTo Sheets](https://sheets.equalto.com), our "spreadsheet as a service" platform for developers.
+We've been using Rust in anger for a couple of years now in some sophisticated SaaS products, such as [IronCalc](https://www.ironcalc.com), our "spreadsheet as a service" platform for developers.
 It's been great to leverage a fast, memory-safe, and versatile programming language like Rust in our Python, Rust and Node.js code-bases.
 Here we've collected our insights so that others can benefit from our experience.

 Accompanying this post is a [GitHub repository](https://github.com/nhatcher/birthday-book-app) with all the relevant code.
 This serves two purposes: to help you understand what's going on as you read the post, and to give you a quick start with your own project.